 You may object to the admission or rejection of any ballot paper at a scrutiny.
 The officer conducting the scrutiny will then decide whether the vote is formal or informal and mark the ballot paper as 'admitted' or 'rejected'.
 The officer may reject a ballot paper as informal even if no scrutineer has objected to it.

-Note: As outlined earlier, following the recent Senate reforms, the count of Senate ballot papers carried out at polling places is not considered a scrutiny.
+Note: The count of Senate ballot papers carried out at polling places is not considered a scrutiny.
 This means that the ARO has no legislative authority to make decisions on the formality of Senate ballot papers and scrutineers cannot challenge the formality of Senate ballot papers at this point.
 The ARO will, however, separate out the obviously informal ballot papers which cannot be allocated to any group because they are blank, indicate more than one first preference or do not indicate a first preference for any candidate.
 The scrutiny of Senate ballot papers is undertaken at the CSS centre in the weeks following election day.
 Scrutineers have the opportunity to challenge to the formality of ballot papers at the CSS.

 Electoral officers bundle ballot papers and other materials relating to the election for dispatch to the divisional offices.
 You may countersign endorsements of the contents on any parcels of ballot papers, and countersign statements setting out the number of first preference votes for each candidate and the number of informal ballot papers.